 Sabrina Lo, 12, has won 1st place in her category at the New West Symphony Youth Piano Competition, the Glendale Piano Competition, the State Finals of the California Association of Professional Music Teachers (CAPMT) Honors Competition (which also awarded her the Andrys Basten Award for Best Performance overall), the statewide Kathryn Gawartin Chopin Piano Competition, the Southwestern Youth Music Festival (SYMF) Open Baroque competition, and the CAPMT District IX Romantic/Impressionistic Competition.
 She has also received awards in the Open Solo and Open Chopin competitions of the SYMF, and in the Lansum International Piano Competition.
 Sabrina currently studies piano with Anders Martinson in Santa Monica and is in 6th grade at Foothills Middle School in Arcadia, where she plays first violin in the orchestra and participates in the Math, Chess, and Newspaper clubs.
 Sabrina also fences and placed 10th in her category in Epee at the 2018 USA Fencing National Championships.

 14-year-old Jeston is an eighth grader in San Jose, California.
-He studies with Peyhwan Kuan.
+He currently studies with Professor Hans Boepple.
+He previously studied with Peyhwan Kuan.
 He won numerous piano competitions including the Top Performer award and 1st place in recent US New Star Competition by Composer (Chopin), 1st place in 2017 and 2019 East Bay Piano Competition, 1st place in 2018 Chopin San Francisco Competition (Third Age), a Winner of 2018 Marilyn Mindell Piano Competition (Junior), 2nd place in 2018 and 2019 USOMC Piano Showcase, 2018 Sylvia M. Ghiglieri Piano Competition and 2018 USIMC - Bach Theme Award.
 In addition, Jeston won 1st place and the Outstanding Gold Medalist in Open Duets (both Senior and Advanced Contemporary) in 2019 USOMC.
 His other ensemble performances include eight-hand piano ensemble at Chamber Music Festival of East Bay Music Foundation, duets at Rotary District Conference in San Jose State University and the Annual Masquerade Ball Fundraiser organized by Music at the Mission.

 Angelina Ning, 14, is a freshman at American Heritage School and currently studies with Professor Tian Ying.
 In the past, she has studied with Dr. Marina Lomazov.
 Her awards include Grand Prizes at the 2016 Carmel Klavier International Piano Competition in the intermediate solo and concerto divisions, first prize and best performance of a solo piece at the 2016 East Carolina University Young Artists Competition, first prizes at the North Carolina and South Carolina MTNA, and first prize at the 2017 Peter Perret Youth Talent Search Concerto Competition.
 More recently, she has won alternate in the Southern division of MTNA, third prize at the David Dubois Piano Competition, and second place at the Thousand Islands International Piano Competition.
 Angelina has performed with the Alicante Symphony Orchestra and the Winston-Salem Symphony Orchestra.